How to select the correct seal

 Elastomers experience physical or chemical change when in contact with process chemicals (liquid, powder or gas), cleaning agents or environmental effects (eg. UV light, Ozone).

 What is the seal's function?
 Is it static or dynamic?

 What is the optimum hardness, tear strength, tensile strength, elongation, modulus, compression set and abrasion resistance required?

 Need help selecting the right elastomer?
-Contact us for advice and material recommendations or chat to our experts online.
+Contact us for advice and material recommendations.